sparcityeu/SparseBase/doxygen/pages/how_add_reordering.md

 template class ReorderInstance<unsigned int, unsigned int, void, OptimalReorder<unsigned int, unsigned int, void>>
 ```

-Now, you can easily use your reordering like so:
+Now, you can easily use your reordering like the following example:

 ```cpp